yguitton/training-material/topics/galaxy-interface/tutorials/workflow-fairification/tutorial.md

 By following these steps and checking the side panel, you will ensure your **workflow adheres to best practices** and is **ready for public use**.

-# Create test data for a workflow
+# Prepare tests to validate the functionality of the workflow

 In this step, we will **create test data** that can be used **to verify and test the workflow**.
 The data should be small and simple, so it can interact with the workflow and generate results without excessive processing time.